Tochukz/Angular/Pro-Angular6/README.md

 ```
 <td (mouseover)="selectedProduct = item.name">
 ```
-The expressions in event bindings are sllowed to make changes to the state of the application and can contain assignment operators such as =.
+The expressions in event bindings are allowed to make changes to the state of the application and can contain assignment operators such as =.

 Although you can define properties dynamically, a safer approach is to define all the properties that a template uses in  the component.